 Ultimate Spanish Cuisine Tour

-Discover the story of Spanish cuisine and try the city's most famous dishes at 100-year-old family-run eateries!
+Discover the story of Spanish cuisine and try Madrid's most famous dishes at 100-year-old family-run eateries!

-- Savor Madrid’s best hot chocolate at a classic family-run pastry shop with a royal connection
+- Madrid’s best hot chocolate at a 162-year-old family-run pastry shop!

-- Dive into the famous San Miguel Market for pre-lunch tapas like a local
+- A visit to the world-famous San Miguel Market for tapas like a local

-- Bite into Madrid’s most famous sandwich-- at the best place in town.
+- Madrid’s most famous sandwich—at the place locals know is best

-- 3 types of jamón, including the famous black-hoof acorn-fed variety
+- 3 types of jamón, including the famous black-hoof Iberian ham

 - Gourmet olive skewer